-- 5.59 There are a total of 50 Conservation Areas in the District, most based on historic village centres.
+5.71 There are a total of 50 Conservation Areas in the District, most based on historic village centres.
 It is important that the nature of conservation areas and historic buildings is maintained to ensure their protection for future generations and their continued contribution to the economic prosperity of the District.
-Social, environmental and cultural benefits are derived from this link to the past and it helps to reinforce a sense of place, quality of life, local identity and character. - 5.60 Known individual heritage assets are identified in Norfolk County Council's Historic Environment Record, whilst a number of existing documents analyse particular aspects of the heritage significance of the District. - 5.61 There are 1,536 Listed Buildings in the District, including 113 Grade I and 102 Grade II.
+Social, environmental and cultural benefits are derived from this link to the past and it helps to reinforce a sense of place, quality of life, local identity and character.

+5.72 Known individual heritage assets are identified in Norfolk County Council's Historic Environment Record, whilst a number of existing documents analyse particular aspects of the heritage significance of the District.
+In addition the record includes a number of non-designated assets

+5.73 There are 1,536 Listed Buildings in the District, including 113 Grade I and 102 Grade II.
 Whilst the majority of the listed buildings in the District are in good or reasonable repair, a number of buildings are in severe disrepair.
-There are 25 Grade I or Grade II Listed Buildings at Risk as registered by English Heritage. - 5.62 There are also 9 Registered Parks and Gardens (all Grade II), 130 scheduled monuments, plus three shared with adjoining Local Authorities. - 5.63 Breckland Council understands that heritage assets are an irreplaceable resource and the policy below aims to conserve designated heritage assets in a manner appropriate to their significance.
+There are 25 Grade I or Grade II Listed Buildings at Risk as registered by English Heritage.

+5.74 There are also 9 Registered Parks and Gardens (all Grade II), 130 scheduled monuments, plus three shared with adjoining Local Authorities.

+5.75 Breckland Council understands that heritage assets are an irreplaceable resource and the policy below aims to conserve designated heritage assets in a manner appropriate to their significance.

-Policy ENV 07 Designated Heritage Assets
+Policy Policy ENV 07 Designated Heritage Assets

-The significance of designated heritage assets, including nationally protected listed buildings and their settings, scheduled monuments, archaeological sites, registered parks and gardens, conservation areas and their settings, will be conserved and enhanced and given the highest level of protection.
-Proposals that would affect the significance of a designated heritage asset will be required to provide sufficient information to enable any impact to be assessed.
+The significance of designated heritage assets (including their settings) such as including nationally protected listed buildings and their settings, scheduled monuments, archaeological sites, registered parks and gardens, conservation areas and their settings, will be conserved, or wherever possible, and enhanced.
+Great weight shall be given to their conservation. and given the highest level of protection.
+Proposals that may would affect the significance of a designated heritage asset will be required to provide proportionate evidence to the assets importance, sufficient information to identify its significance, including any contribution that its setting makes to enable any impact to be fully assessed, in accordance with national policy.

-Development that will affect any designated heritage asset will be subject to comprehensive assessment and will be expected to conserve and, wherever possible, enhance the character, appearance and setting of Conservation Areas, Scheduled Monuments, Historic Parks and Gardens and other designated areas of historic interest.
-Where a proposed development will affect the character or setting of a Listed Building, particular regard will need to be given to the protection, conservation and potential enhancement of any features of historic or architectural interest; this includes internal features, floor plans and spaces or any object or structure within the curtilage of a listed building that predates 1st July 1948.
+Development that will affect any designated heritage asset will be subject to comprehensive assessment and will be expected to should conserve and or, wherever possible, enhance the architectural and historic character, appearance and setting of the asset Conservation Areas, Scheduled Monuments, Historic Parks and Cardens and other designated areas of historic interest.
+Where a proposed development will affect the character or setting of a Listed Building, particular regard will need to be given to the protection, conservation and potential enhancement of any features of historic or architectural interest; this includes internal features, floor plans and spaces or any object or structure including within the curtilage of a listed building that predates 1st July 1948.

-The conversion of buildings of particular architectural or historic interest for economic or residential purposes in locations that would otherwise be unacceptable will be considered where this would ensure the retention and ongoing conservation of the building.
+The conversion of listed buildings of particular architectural or historic interest for economic or residential purposes in locations that would otherwise be unacceptable will be considered where this would ensure the retention and ongoing conservation of the building.
 Proposals will be considered having regard to national policy and relevant guidance.